PDXostc/rvi_v2x_firmware/field-support-manual.md

 When the host comes on line and connects to the V2X, the lights (red, blue, green) on board should be visible.

+In addition, the color of  the time and date lines under the GENIVI logo indicate the status of GPS and RVI, respectively.

+When GPS is active, the text displaying the time will be white.
+If the time is displayed in pink text, GPS is in an error status.
+Check the connection or move the vehicle to a location with a clear view of the sky.

+When RVI is active, the date will be displayed in white text.
+If the date text is pink, check that the SIM card is properly installed and activated.
+If the date text is blue, contact [TBD] to verify that the RVI server is up and running.

 ### Power requirements <a name="power-requirements"></a>

 V2X requires constant 12v power supply to sustain operation.
 Very informal